 "He's a damned fine sniper.
 At least that's what I've heard anyway.
 No wonder they call him Crow.
 Look at him."
 Astrid nodded in Crow's direction.
 The wind tossed his grey jacket around like a wildfire.
 He was thin and wiry, like the bird he was named for.
 His helmet had that crow painted on the right side, which always seemed to be mocking you no matter where you stood.
-Crow was the one who had thrown the pistol at her feet.
+Crow was the one who had thrown the pistol in front of Magnus.
 "He's at least in his late thirties, right?
 Someone lives that long in the field and they've not been promoted to command?
 Something strange there."

 The pair all but stared at him, lingering at the rear of the column.

 "So if he didn't want command, why would he take on novitiates like us?
 Isn't that usually a way to fast-track it?"
 Hanne said under her breath.

 "Beats me.
 Maybe knows he's getting on, and if he's going to stay in the shit, he needs to change it up.
 If he's as good as they say, I reckon it'll be soon."
 Astrid's freckles seemed to glow in the midday sun.
 It did nothing but make her expressions seem smugger than they usually were.

 Hanne rolled her eyes.
 "Where are you getting this from?"